aptech/docs/docs/CR-delCols.rst

           5  6  7  8,
           9 10 11 12 };

-    //Remove the final column of 'X'
+    // Remove the final column of 'X'
     X_trim = delcols(X, -1);

 After the above code: